 Are there intellectual property rights (IPR) issues with the data?

 MediaEval uses Creative Commons data wherever possible.
-When we need to make an exception we take pains to ensure that participants can license data through the appropriate channels.
+When we need to make an exception we make effort to ensure that participants can license data through the appropriate channels.

 For more information contact Martha Larson m.a.larson (at) tudelft.nl.